coderbyheart/better-eng-leader-using-comm-frameworks-lightning-talk/slides.md

 ## Writing software is a team effort

-_Writing software is a team effort – you will always lack important skills to realize the best work you have ever done._
+## You will always lack important skills

+to realize the best work you have ever done.

-_You will always depend on others to work with you, and the more experienced you are, the more others depend on you enabling them to achieve their best._
+## You will always depend on others

+to work with you

+## The more experienced you are

+the more others depend on you enabling them to achieve their best.

 ## I'd love to have more software problems

+but I really only have people problems.

 :::notes

-If I would categorize the problems I encountered in my career into people problems and software problems, it’s only the people problems that are the real challenge.
+If I would categorize the problems I encountered in my career into people problems and software problems, it's only the people problems that are the real challenge.

 I'd love to have more software problems, because dealing with software problems